PAIR-code/lit/documentation/components.md

 ### Confusion Matrix

-LIT includes a powerful and flexible confusion matrix, which can be used to compar predictions to gold labels as well as to compare between two models or between different categorical features.
+LIT includes a powerful and flexible confusion matrix, which can be used to compare predictions to gold labels as well as to compare between two models or between different categorical features.
 You can click cells or row/column headers to select a subset of examples, which is useful for intersectional analysis.